Anatomy of Britain

 Anatomy of Britain was a book written by Anthony Sampson and published by Hodder & Stoughton in 1962.
-The book is an examination of the ruling classes of the United Kingdom, looking at the holders of political, bureaucratic, and financial power.
+The book is an examination of the purported ruling classes of the United Kingdom, looking at the holders of political, bureaucratic, and financial power.
 He completely rewrote the book over four decades, thus enabling changes in power structures to be considered over time.
 Sampson died in 2004, shortly after Who Runs This Place? was published.
 The published versions were: